-The revenue budget breakdown also shows the substantial sums we spend on behalf of South Lanarkshire's residents in other important areas.
-These include our wide range of social work services, our ongoing programme of roads improvements, housing and recycling and waste collections.
+The revenue budget breakdown also shows the substantial sums we spend on behalf of South Lanarkshire’s residents in other important areas, from social work services to roads improvements, and from housing to recycling and waste collections.

 - providing around 7,000 Early Learning and childcare places

-- looking after nearly 2,000 older people in care homes
+- looking after more than 2,000 older people in care homes

 - collecting waste every week from more than 153,000 households